Taufik Batisah

-Muhammad Taufik bin Batisah (Jawi: محمد تيوفيك بن بتيسه; born 10 December 1981) is a Singaporean singer-songwriter best known for winning the first season of the reality TV series Singapore Idol.
+Muhammad Taufik bin Batisah (Jawi: محمد توفيق بن بتيسه; born 10 December 1981) is a Singaporean singer-songwriter best known for winning the first season of the reality TV series Singapore Idol.

 Early life and education

 Taufik was born to a Malay family of both Indian and Buginese descent.
 His parents divorced when he was 13 years old.
-He attended Boon Lay Primary School, Jurong Secondary School before graduating from Singapore Polytechnic.
+He attended Jurong Primary School, Jurong Secondary School before graduating from Singapore Polytechnic.

 Music career

 Taufik first started out as a singer in a local group called Bonafide, playing a mixture of hip hop and R&B with fellow rapper, Mark Subramaniam whose stage name is Mark Bonafide.

 Taufik participated in the first season of the reality TV series Singapore Idol in 2004.
 On 1 December 2004, Taufik was crowned the first ever Singapore Idol at the Singapore Indoor Stadium before an audience of more than 8,000 fans and 1.8 million viewers across the country.
 He scored a recording deal with Sony BMG and a management deal under Hype Records' artiste management arm, ArtisteNetworks.
 It was later revealed that Taufik had won 682,000 of the 1.1 million votes cast that night, while his opponent Sylvester Sim managed 418,000 votes.

 Following his win, Taufik clinched a string of endorsements for brands such as Harmuni Rice, Samsung, 7-Eleven stores and HSC drinks.
 He was the first Singapore artiste to endorse for the Swiss watch-maker, Swatch.
+He was also the face of the "fresh air for women" campaign in Singapore.
+This was aimed at reducing smoking in Singapore.
+However it was shortly pulled due to a member of public documenting pictures of him smoking.

 On 14 January 2005, Taufik released his first English album Blessings.
 The album included Taufik's hits from the competition such as Me and Mrs Jones, Let's Stay Together, Superstition as well as the Idol winning song I Dream.
 Taufik also co-wrote one track on the album titled Close 2 You.
 Blessings went on to a smashing sale of 36,000 copies, making into the Singapore Guinness Book of Records as the best selling local English album in the past decade.
 It remains a record unbroken in the Singapore music industry.